Table of Contents

-There’s no better way to share the importance of hygiene then in the form of fun hygiene facts we can all shock ourselves with.
+There’s no better way to share the importance of hygiene then in the form of fun hygiene facts (hand hygiene, food hygiene), we can all shock ourselves with.
 With so many germs and bacteria on the loose, you may not even realize the number of bacteria you come into contact with on a daily basis.
 We want to ensure your team stay safe and vigilant with the right preparation for any illnesses lurking around.
 Take a look at these 24 hygiene facts which will hopefully bring to your attention the importance of practicing excellent hygiene all year round.

 Before we get into the facts, it’s probably important to understand what hygiene even means to better understand the insights you’ll read about below.

 Hygiene is using a range of practices to keep oneself, others and the surroundings you work, live and play in, clean and hygienic to prevent and reduce the risk the illness and infection.
 In order to look after your own health and the health of others, it’s vital to maintain good hygiene in situations and settings such as at home, when you sleep, when you eat and cook and in the workplace.

 One germ can multiply into more than 8 million germs in one day.

 Imagine how many people that first initial germ can affect in a matter of 24 hours.
 Stop the multiplication and start with good hygiene.

 2. Your TV Remote Is More Dangerous Than You Think